 Specialists do not grow on trees

-The discussions about the shortage of skilled workers are always astonishingly contradictory: While some claim that there is no shortage at all, others complain that they cannot find suitable employees - and are happy to start “hip” personnel marketing campaigns, which are thrown away frantically and desperately To attract specialists in particular.
+The discussions on the subject of skills shortages are always surprisingly contradictory: While some claim that there is no shortage at all, others complain that they cannot find suitable employees - and are happy to start “hip” personnel marketing campaigns, which are thrown away in a hectic and desperate manner To attract specialists in particular.

 In reality, companies that complain about a shortage of skilled workers are often even to blame for their own dilemma.
 And they could even solve it themselves.
 I remember an event where I attended speakers such as HR scientist Jutta Rump or Gerd Zirka from the Institute for Employment Research on the podium of a meeting by Young IT Professionals (YITP) in Heidelberg.